 Luzon: Between 3:00am to 3:30am local time, the news about the Japanese attack on Pearl Harbor is received on Luzon via commercial radio.
 Within thirty minutes, the radar station at Iba Field plots a formation of airplanes 75 miles offshore bound for Corregidor.
 P-40's are sent out to intercept but make no contact.
 Shortly before 0930 hours, after Japanese land based aircraft from Formosa are detected over Lingayen Gulf heading toward Manila, B-17's at Clark Field are ordered airborne to prevent being caught on the ground.

 Fighters from Clark Field and Nichols Field are sent to intercept the enemy but do not make contact.
 The Japanese aircraft swing east and bomb military installations at Baguio, Tarlac, Tuguegarao, and Cabantuan Airfield (Maniquis) are also attacked.

 By 11:30am, the B-17's and fighters sent into the air earlier have landed at Clark Field and Iba Field for refueling, and radar has disclosed another flight of Japanese aircraft seventy miles west of Lingayen Gulf headed south.
 Fighters from Iba Field make a fruitless search over the South China Sea.
 Fighters from Nichols Fields are dispatched to patrol over Bataan and Manila.

 Around 11:45am a formation is reported headed south over Lingayen Gulf.
-Fighters are ordered from Del Carmen to cover Clark Field but fail to arrive before the Japanese hit Clark shortly after 12:00 hours.
-B-17's and many fighters at Clark Field are caught on the ground.
-Destroyed on the ground are B-17D 40-3069, B-17D 40-3095.
+Fighters are ordered from Del Carmen to cover Clark Field but fail to arrive before the Japanese attack Clark Field shortly after noon destroying many bombers and fighters caught on the ground including B-17D 40-3069 and B-17D 40-3095.
 At 12:35pm, three P-40s from A Flight of the 20th Pursuit Squadron, 24th Pursuit Group managed to get airborne as bombs were hitting the runway: Joe Moore, Randall D. Keator and Edwin Gilmore and engage enemy fighters.
 2nd Lt.
 Randall D. Keator was credited with the shoot down of the first Japanese aircraft shot down over the Philippines.circumstantial evidence points to him shooting down A6M2 Zero piloted by Hirose Yoshio, Maki chutai of the Tainan Kokutai.